 Known as the “Oracle of Omaha,” he is the most successful value investor of the 20th century.
 He is the chairman and CEO of Berkshire Hathaway, a multinational conglomerate holding company.
 He has joined Bill Gates’ philanthropy pledges to give away 99% of his wealth.

 25. Carlos Slim Helu (1940 to Present) – $77.1 Billion.

 From 2010 to 2013, Slim was ranked as the richest person in the world.
 He is known as the “Warren Buffett of Mexico.”
 His conglomerate, Grupo Carso, is a diverse portfolio of businesses in almost every sector of the Mexican economy.
 His companies account for 40% fo the listings on the Mexican Stock Exchange.

 24. Friedrich Weyerhauser (1834-1914) – $80 Billion.

-Friedrich was a German-American who made his vast fortune through the timber business and later became the largest private land owner in America.
-His company, Weyerhauser Companyis a real estate investment trust (REIT) and currently one of the world’s largest private owners of timberlands.
+A German-American, Weyerhauser made his vast fortune through the timber business.
+He later became the largest private landowner in America at the time.
+His company, Weyerhauser Company is a real estate investment trust (REIT) and currently one of the world’s largest private owners of timberlands.